SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 RETURN:
-    The RETURN key indicates that this message is a return value belonging to a p bbreviously received command.
+    The RETURN key indicates that this message is a return value belonging to a previously received command.
 The value contains the command type that caused the return message.

 ERROR_CODE: